chinaco20/BlindChicken/ReadMe.txt

-Ttying to fugure out git bash like a blind chicken.
+Trying to figure out git bash like a blind chicken trying to find a kernel.